This may seem like a silly question. “Of course, education matters,” you say to yourself, and most people would agree.

 Experiential, personalized education can have a tremendous impact on students beyond career preparation and academic rigor.
 This kind of learning helps the adolescent brain to mature and to develop the sense of identity and purpose that makes people effective communicators and leaders.

 Here at Templeton, we have asked ourselves the tough questions: What is the ultimate goal of education?
 What type of environment is most conducive to deep learning?
 How can a high school education prepare a student for life?
 How can it be more accessible?

 We’ve created a model that attempts to address these questions and to help students answer these questions for themselves.
-Templeton Academy is an experiential micro school located on Capitol Hill in Washington, D.C. with another location opening in Nashville, Tennessee in the Fall of 2019.
+Templeton Academy is an experiential micro school located on Capitol Hill in Washington, D.C. with another location in Nashville, Tennessee.
 Templeton Academy offers an academically rigorous 9-12th-grade high school curriculum designed to foster intellectual curiosity through active learning and community exploration.
 The small class sizes ensure that each student has a front row seat in classes with an average size of eight.
 Our model combines a warm, inviting atmosphere with great teaching that allows our students to flourish.
 The use of Washington, D.C., Nashville, and all of the extraordinary resources available is not only the best approach for learning but also allows our tuition to be more affordable: tuition and fees at Templeton sit at just $15,550 for a full four term year.

 We hope that this resource has been helpful as you consider the future of education generally and the education options available to you, your children, or others in your community, specifically.

 At Templeton Academy, we are passionate about the educational model we are building and always eager to share more about why and how we discovered the need for a school of the future.

 Connect with us today to stay in touch and learn more!